jac7az/jac7az/README.md

 ## Hi there 👋
+I am a second-year student at the University of Virginia studying Data Science.

 <!--
 **jac7az/jac7az** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.